Phase 2 Environmental Screening Level

 Environmental Variables

 The J&E screening level model applies to an additional line of evidence for evaluating vapor intrusion at a site.
 The model has also been modified by the DTSC Human and Ecological Risk Office (HERO).
 As a result, the modifications include the California EPA’s toxicity criteria, for “risk calculation.”
-The J&E model also allows environmental professionals to determine the land-use of the site.
+The J&E model also allows environmental professionals to determine the land use of the site.
 For instance, commercial scenarios or residential scenarios.
-In the model, these factors are per the basis of the USEPA’s preset values.
+In the model, these factors are on the basis of the USEPA’s preset values.
 For example, exposure frequency of 250 days per year, for 25 years.

 The model runs once, for each chemical of concern, at each respective depth.
 And the results indicate a cumulative “cancer risk factor” and “hazard quotient” for each parameter.
 It is important to understand that the J&E Model results are not a comprehensive Human Health Risk Assessment (HHRA).
 Instead, it is simply a scientific estimating tool to determine the necessity for further action.
 Thus, they typically apply as Phase 2 Environmental Screening Level Numbers.